These Sheet Pan Buddha Bowls with Turmeric Tahini Dressing are a delicious vegan lunch idea that can be made almost all on one pan!

 - Preheat oven to 450 F. On a large sheet pan, add sweet potatoes, beets and chickpeas.
 Toss all ingredients with olive oil and season with salt.
 Rub chickpeas with chili powder then roast in oven for 20 minutes.

-- Meanwhile, make quinoa using a rice cooker and chop kale.
+- Meanwhile, add quinoa and water to a rice cooker or a pot on the stove and cook.
 Mix all ingredients for turmeric tahini dressing together in a food processor, Magic Bullet or blender.

 - Add all ingredients to the bowls, then top with tahini turmeric sauce.
 Serve and enjoy!